Traveling to the UK With Your Dog: 2026 Entry Rules

 - Fila Brasileiro

-XL Bully ban (2024 onward): As of February 2024, XL Bully type dogs are also banned in the UK.
-Existing registered and neutered XL Bullies may be kept under strict conditions, but you cannot bring one into the country.
+XL Bully ban (effective February 2024): XL Bully type dogs are banned in the UK.
+You cannot bring an XL Bully into the country.
+Existing registered and neutered XL Bullies already in the UK may be kept under strict conditions, but import is not permitted.

 Approved Routes Into the UK

-You cannot simply arrive at any UK port or airport with your dog.
+You cannot arrive at any UK port or airport with your dog.
 Pets must enter via approved routes on approved transport companies.
+This requirement is strictly enforced.

 - London Heathrow (most international flights)